IIC: Industrial IoT Reference Architecture

 This is unfair to the to the specifier, as the definitions, structures, and points of views all vary greatly.

+The Industrial IoT architecture is a collection of multiple elements, such as sensors or devices that are working together to keep up with the industrial needs.
 In working with clients in the industrial space, we were requested to speak a common language and now we have one!
 The Industrial Internet Consortium published in 2017 a new revision to their Industrial IoT Reference Architecture document (the IIRA).

 I found this document to be a breath of fresh air – just like Colin I’Anson from HP Enterprise and his reflection on the document relate in the below video.